RyGoy/My-Accountant-Broker-Bot/README.md

 Now we should have command line access to the Pi from our workstation.

-First make sure the following are install in linux.
+First make sure the following are installed in linux.

 >$ sudo apt install python3-pip -y